 The stem cell transplant process involves several steps designed to replace diseased or damaged bone marrow with healthy stem cells.
 A study by NHS titled “Stem Cell Transplant: What Happens During the Process” explains that the stages of stem cell transplantation include preparation, the transplant procedure itself, and post-transplant care.

-The journey begins with the harvesting of stem cells, either from the patient (in autologous transplants) or a donor (in allogeneic transplants).
-This is achieved through blood draws or direct extraction from bone marrow.
+Doctors begin by harvesting stem cells, either from the patient (in autologous transplants) or a donor (in allogeneic transplants).
+This collection happens through blood draws or direct extraction from bone marrow.

-Following harvesting, patients undergo a conditioning regimen, which includes chemotherapy or radiation therapy, aimed at destroying any remaining diseased cells and preparing the body for the new cells.
+Before transplantation, patients receive conditioning treatment, including chemotherapy or radiation therapy, to eliminate diseased cells and prepare the body for new cells.

-The next phase is the transplantation itself, where the collected stem cells are infused back into the patient’s bloodstream.
-These cells then travel to the bone marrow, initiating the engraftment process by producing new, healthy blood cells.
+During the transplant, medical professionals infuse the collected stem cells into the patient’s bloodstream.
+These cells migrate to the bone marrow and begin producing new, healthy blood cells.

 What Is The Bone Marrow Transplant Process?

-The bone marrow process involves directly harvesting stem cells from the bone marrow, typically from the hip bone of either the patient or a compatible donor.
-After the harvesting phase, the patient is subjected to a conditioning regimen to eradicate any diseased marrow and make room for new cells.
+The bone marrow transplant process involves several critical stages, beginning with harvesting stem cells from the bone marrow, typically extracted from the hip bone of either the patient or a compatible donor.
+During the harvesting phase, specialists collect these vital cells through a precise extraction process.

 What Are The Diseases Treated By Stem Cell And Bone Marrow Transplant?